Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 There is a free car park in Fionnphort where you can leave your car while you are on Iona.

-The Abbey and Iona Community
+The Abbey

 Iona has been a centre of Christian worship for almost 1500 years.
-The original monastery was founded by St. Columba, who landed on Iona in AD563, but was destoyed in Viking raids in the ninth and tenth centuries.
+The original monastery was founded by St. Columba, who landed on Iona in AD563, but it was destoyed in Viking raids in the ninth and tenth centuries.
 It was also the burial place of early Scottish Kings.
 The later thirteenth century abbey lay derelict after the Reformation, and was only restored in the early 20th century.
 Today the Iona Community continues the Christian tradition.

-The Abbey building is now administered by Historic Scotland, and there is a charge for tourist entry, but not for services of worship.
+The Abbey building is now administered by Historic Environment Scotland, and there is a charge for tourist entry, but not for services of worship.

-Walking on Iona
+Walking

 Iona is also perfect walking country.
-Climb to the highest point, Dun I (pronounced Dun ee), behind the abbey for a panoramic view of Iona and Mull.
+Climb to the highest point, Dun I (pronounced 'Dun ee'), behind the abbey for a panoramic view of Iona and Mull.
 On a good day you can also see Tiree and Coll and the lighthouses of Skerryvore and Dubh Heartach.
 On the west of Iona at Camus Cul an t-Saimh (Bay at the back of the Ocean, pronounced approximately 'Cam-us cool un tav') there is a golf course kept mown by sheep, and the Spouting Cave.
-Walk south from the golf course to the southern tip of Iona to see the Marble Quarry (disused) and 'Columba's Bay'.
+Walk south from the golf course towards the southern tip of Iona to see the Marble Quarry (long disused) and 'Columba's Bay'.

 Spouting Cave